ElemeFE/bowl/README.md

 *scripts:* an array of objects with the following fields:
 + **url**: url of the script you want to remove from the controlling scope of `bowl.js`.
 + **key**: id of the script to be removed.
+Parameter `scripts` is optional.
+When `scripts` is not not Provided, bowl.js will remove all the ingredients from `bowl` instance and local storage.

 ## License
 MIT